 Local people are given the opportunity to take on an apprenticeship to learn how to raise the silk worms and how to harvest the cocoons and turn it in to silk.
 It’s a very interesting cycle that involves mulberry leaves for the silk caterpillars to eat.
 The caterpillars then weave cocoons that sit in special baskets, the silk is taken from the outer covering of the cocoon.
 This is removed and spun into a fine silk thread and then dyed various colours.

 The next area is where they weave the silk, rows of looms are set up and the girls work their magic, it really is delicate work.
 Lots of different garments are produced from the silk in particular scarves, men’s ties, tops, skirts, bags, blankets, bedsheets and pillowcases to name a few.
 The silk from this place was of the highest quality with a suitably high price!
 I would have loved to have purchased one of their lovely scarves but decided on a decorative roll pillow for our bed at home.

 Entry is free but a tip for your guide will be appreciated.

 These were our top things to do in Siem Reap, these by no means are the only things to do with kids.
 The kids loved swimming in the pool at the resort and eating at the local night markets.
+There’s great food options including vegetarian or vegan in Siem Reap.
+We didn’t have any problems finding suitable food for the kids.
 There are so many things for kids to do in Siem Reap it really is very family friendly and the local people are very warm and welcoming.
 If you find the kids are ‘templed out’, there are suitable childcare options available in Siem Reap, Tree House Nursery can help you out.